-In the next section you should begin to discuss your solution, but don’t worry about being too promotional.
+In the next section you should begin to discuss your solution – and don’t worry about being too promotional.
 What did you do to help the customer overcome their challenges?
-If you offered a service, demonstrate how you worked alongside your customer and the good relationship that you formed.
+If you offered a service, demonstrate the good customer relationship that you formed.

 4. The results

 It is always a good idea to provide some real, hard results when concluding your case study.

 If you claim that your product or service ‘saves people time and money’ or is the ‘best value on the market’, this is where you will want to back up your claims with evidence.
 Be as specific as you can in this section and provide some numbers if possible.
 This might be savings (money or time), growth, ROI or similar.

 But don’t worry if you don’t have any hard numbers to demonstrate your success, just be as specific with the results as you can.
 For example, gaining a repeat customer off the back of your product or service demonstrates the value that you provided.

 Include images or different formatting options

 In our online world time is a limited resource.
 So to encourage potential customers to read your case study and to keep them engaged, you need to break up the text using subheadings and images.

 If you have a particular piece of data that you want to draw attention to you could show this using a graph or a visual.
 You could also format your quotes so that they appear to stand out, or highlight the main points of your case study using different formatting or bullet points.